-2 1.
-Application and Administration
+1. Application and Administration

 - A. It is the intent of the City Council to utilize and reference these policies in decisions and other actions with financial ramifications for the City.
 This section outlines examples of when and how these policies should be utilized. - B. The use of "shall" indicates the City's intent to closely adhere to the stated policy.
 The use of "should" or "may" indicates a preferred approach.
-These policies serve to guide the City Council while enabling flexibility for the Council to respond to specific circumstances. - 10 C. Review of Financial Policies: - 11i.The Financial Policies should be reviewed with the review of the Second-Quarter12Financial Report.
+These policies serve to guide the City Council while enabling flexibility for the Council to respond to specific circumstances. - C. Review of Financial Policies: - i.
+The Financial Policies should be reviewed at least every other year.
 This review may include recommended changes to the Policies. - ii.
 This section should not preclude the review and amendment of the Financial Policies at other times, as deemed necessary by the City Council.

-15 2.
-General Policies
+2. General Policies